linq2js/reatomic/packages/reatomic/README.md

 const accessToken = atom(localStorage.getItem("token"));
 const userProfile = atom(() => {
   if (!accessToken.data) return { username: "anonymous" };
-  const userProfileJson = read(
+  const userProfileJson = use(
-    // this read has one dependencies: accessToken.data
+    // this use has one dependencies: accessToken.data
     // once accessToken.data changed, the factory function will be called [accessToken.data],
     // the dependencies will be passed to factory as arguments
-    // the factory function can return a promise object and read function will handle that and return resolved value of the promise object
+    // the factory function can return a promise object and use function will handle that and return resolved value of the promise object
-    // when read() is waiting for the promise object, userProfile atom has loading status (userProfile.loading === true)
+    // when use() is waiting for the promise object, userProfile atom has loading status (userProfile.loading === true)
     // if the promise is rejected, userProfile atom will retrieve an error (userProfile.error) loadUserProfile
   );